EU General Data Protection Regulation (GDPR)

-DPOs must be appointed in the case of: (a) public authorities, (b) organizations that engage in large scale systematic monitoring, or (c) organizations that engage in large scale processing of sensitive personal data (Art.
+DPOs must be appointed in the case of (a) public authorities, (b) organizations that engage in large-scale or big data systematic monitoring, or (c) organizations that participate in the mass processing of sensitive personal data (Art.
 37).
-If your organization doesn’t fall into one of these categories, then you do not need to appoint a DPO.
+If your organization does not fall into one of these categories, then you do not need to appoint a DPO.

-Under the GDPR, breach notification will become mandatory in all member states where a data breach is likely to “result in a risk for the rights and freedoms of individuals”.
-This must be done within 72 hours of first having become aware of the breach.
-Data processors will also be required to notify their customers, the controllers, “without undue delay” after first becoming aware of a data breach.
+Under the GDPR, breach notification will become mandatory in all member states where a data breach is likely to “result in a risk for the rights and freedoms of individuals.”
+Notification must happen within 72 hours of becoming aware of the breach.
+Data processors will also be required to notify the controllers “without undue delay” after first becoming aware of a data breach.

 Right to access

-The data subjects have rights to obtain from the data controller confirmation as to whether or not personal data concerning them is being processed, where and for what purpose.
+The data subjects have rights to obtain confirmation from the data controller as to whether or not personal data concerning them was processed, where, and for what purpose.
 The data controller shall provide a copy of the personal data, free of charge, in an electronic format.

 Right to be forgotten

-Known as Data Erasure, the right to be forgotten entitles the data subject to have the data controller erase their personal data, cease further dissemination of the data, and potentially have third parties halt processing of the data.
-The data must no longer be relevant to the original purposes for processing, or a data subjects withdrawing consent.
-It should also be noted that this right requires controllers to compare the subjects’ rights to “the public interest in the availability of the data” when considering such requests.
+Known as data erasure, the right to be forgotten entitles the data subject to have the data controller erase their personal data, cease further dissemination of the data, and potentially have third parties halt processing of the data.
+The data must no longer be relevant to the original purposes for processing or a data subject withdraws consent.
+It should also be noted that this right requires controllers to compare the subject’s rights to “the public interest in the availability of the data” when considering such requests.

 Privacy by design

-Data privacy must be at the core of the technology systems the controllers and processors use to manage the data subjects information, not just an add-on.
+Data privacy must be at the core of technology systems that the controllers and processors use to manage the data subjects’ information, not just an add-on.

-The information that must be made available to a Data Subject when data is collected has been strongly defined and includes;
+The information that must be made available to a data subject when data is collected has been acutely defined and includes:

 - the identity and the contact details of the controller and DPO